 The first step is writing a cover letter on Upwork that wins a client over to your side.
 In this guide, you and I will dive deeper into what good and bad proposals look like and the specific steps to master writing them.

 You’ll need to know less than you think and practice more but don’t worry, we’ll cover everything you need.
 This is the best skill you can master to earn money on the side.
 I know that’s a bold statement and think about it: even if you could do nothing else, you can offer to help businesses write proposals or sell their services for them.

 I take a different approach than most others because I don’t feel good about coming across as salesy.
 To my luck, it turns out to work really well as you might have seen in the case studies here.

 The trade-off is that it requires more work than the average freelancer puts in, so truth be told, this is not for everyone.
-If you feel lazy and freelancing isn’t that important to you, no judgement from me but this probably isn’t what you are looking for.
+If you feel lazy and freelancing isn’t that important to you, no judgment from me but this probably isn’t what you are looking for.

 With that note out of the way, let’s dig in!